 - HTTP(S): the adoption of Layer-7 load-balancing services that accept only HTTP traffic is recommended(S).
 They are suitable for this type of traffic Azure Front Door and Azure Application Gateway.
 Typically they are used for web applications or other endpoints HTTP (S) and include features such as: SSL offload, web application firewall, path-based load balancing, and session affinity.

-- Non-HTTP(S): the use of load-balancing services is required that allow to contemplate the traffic non-HTTP (S), such as Azure Traffic Manager, cross-region Azure Load Balancer and Azure Load Balancer.
+- Non-HTTP(S): the use of load-balancing services is required that allow to contemplate the traffic non-HTTP (S), like Azure Traffic Manager, cross-region Azure Load Balancer and Azure Load Balancer.

 In the evaluation of the Azure load-balancing service to be adopted, it is also appropriate to include considerations regarding the following aspects: